A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Here is a sneak peek of what to expect:

-• Tips to using HARO for link building like a pro
+- Tips for using HARO for link building like a pro

 What Is HARO: How Does It Work?

-In the real sense, HARO is more of a bridge than an SEO tool.
+HARO is more of a bridge than a core link building strategy.
 It connects bloggers, influencers, journalists, and reporters to credible sources.

-So while journalists are looking for credible sources to back up their stories, you [the “source”] get mentions [backlinks].
+So while journalists are looking for credible sources to back up their stories, you [the “source”] get mentions [relevant links] and media coverage.

 However, HARO’s Rules For Sources, rule 5, states that you can’t use HARO primarily for link building.
 Otherwise, you could be banned from the platform.